idanaharoni/daic_poc/README.md

 where intelfinder.io is replaced by the DAIC server location.

-## Components
+## Proof of Concept

-This DAIC POC contains two components:
-- DAIC Server -
+This repository contains a proof of concept for DAIC, written in PHP, for both the client and the server.